Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

 - Slice the garlic cloves as finely as you can.

-- Heat a medium (24cm or 10") heavy-based saucepan over a high heat and when it is hot add the olive oil.
+- Heat a medium (20cm or 8") heavy-based saucepan over a high heat and when it is hot add the olive oil.

 - Season the beef with the salt and pepper and sear in the pan on all sides.
-Do this in two batches, remove the beef when seared and set aside.
+Do this in two or three batches, remove the beef when seared and set it aside.

-- Throw the carrot, onion and celery into the beef pan and stir for a couple of minutes, they should begin to take on some colour and soften a little.
+- Reduce the heat under the pan to medium-high, throw the carrot, onion and celery into the beef pan and stir for 3-4 minutes, they should begin to take on some colour and soften a little.
+They should also loosen up any residue left on the base of the pan.

-- Return the beef to the pan and add the garlic, then stir for a further minute.
+- Return the beef to the pan and add the garlic, tomato puree, cinnamon bark and allspice, then stir for a further minute.

-- Pour over the wine and boil to reduce by three quarters.
+- Pour over the wine and boil to reduce by half.

-- Reduce the heat to low and add tomato puree, tinned tomatoes, thyme, beef stock and a generous pinch of sugar.
+- Reduce the heat to low, add the tinned tomatoes, thyme, beef stock and a generous pinch of sugar.

 - Stir and cook until it comes to a simmer, have a taste and add more salt if needed.

-- Add a lid and cook on low for 2 hours.
+- Add a lid and cook over a low heat for 2 hours.

-- Remove the lid, stir and simmer for a final 20 minutes to thicken a little.
+- Remove the lid, stir and simmer over a medium-low heat for a final 20 minutes to thicken a little and intensify the flavour.

 Slow Cooker Instructions: